-I will plant companionship thick as tress along all the rivers of America, and along the shores of the great lakes, and all over the praries,For You O Democracy, Leaves of Grass Walt Whitman
+I will plant companionship thick as trees along all the rivers of America, and along the shores of the great lakes, and all over the prairies,For You O Democracy, Leaves of Grass Walt Whitman

-I will make insperable cities with their arms about each other's necks, By the love of comrades, By the manly love of comrades.
+I will make inseparable cities with their arms about each other's necks, By the love of comrades, By the manly love of comrades.

-The Calamus Foundation (registered in the state of Delaware) offers support to qualified charitable organizations working in two areas.
+The Calamus Foundation offers support to qualified charitable organizations working in two areas.
 First, we support LGBT organizations working to promote the formation, growth, and well-being of their communities, with particular emphasis on social justice and civil rights.
 Second, we fund non-LGBT organizations that advocate for social, racial and economic justice and that integrate LGBT protections into their work.

 Treatment Action Campaign in South Africa, a leader in prevention activism in Africa whose work has led to the reduction of drug pricing for crucial anti-retroviral medications in the pharmaceutical industry, as well as the establishment of mother-to-child prevention campaigns and the provision of ARV therapy for all HIV+ South Africans.

-The Peter Cicchino Youth Project of the Urban Justice Center, which provides legal services and education for homeless LGBTQQ youth in New York City, including undocumented immigrant young people.
+The Peter Cicchino Youth Project of the Urban Justice Center, which provides legal services and education for homeless LGBTQ youth in New York City, including undocumented immigrant young people.

 The Correctional Association of New York, whose Juvenile Justice Project pioneered making the fair and equal treatment of LGBT youth in state custody a top priority.